fabiankaraben/docsarchive-dev/content/typescript/5.1/reference/utility-types.md

 ### `Uncapitalize<StringType>` {#uncapitalizestringtype}

 To help with string manipulation around template string literals, TypeScript includes a set of types which can be used in string manipulation within the type system.
-You can find those in the [Template Literal Types ↗](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html#uppercasestringtype) documentation.
+You can find those in the [Template Literal Types](/typescript/5.1/handbook/type-manipulation/template-literal-types#uppercasestringtype) documentation.